dschilling/csharpnotes/csharpnotes1/README.txt

-                Javanotes Version 9, May 2022
+                CSharpNotes Version 1, May 2022

-This is the README file for the javanotes source download...
+This is the README file for the csharpnotes source download...

-(Note that there are two editions of Javanotes Version 9, one using JavaFX for GUI programs and one using Swing.
+(Note that there are two editions of CSharpNotes Version 9, one using JavaFX for GUI programs and one using Swing.
 These are source files used to build the JavaFX edition.
 The source files for both editions can be extracted from a Github repository that can be found at